zopefoundation/ZODB/README.rst

 You must have Python installed.
 If you're using a system Python install, make sure development support is installed too.

-You also need the transaction, BTrees, persistent, zc.lockfile, ZConfig, zdaemon, zope.event, zope.interface, zope.proxy and zope.testing packages.
+You also need the transaction, BTrees, persistent, six, zc.lockfile, ZConfig, zodbpickle, zope.interface packages, and optionally manuel and zope.testing.
 If you don't have them and you can connect to the Python Package Index, then these will be installed for you if you don't have them.

 Installation
 ============